Ulrich Kohlenbach: Life

 He graduated ('Abitur') from Lessing-Gymnasium (High School) in 1980 and completed his studies of mathematics, philosophy, and linguistics with a diplom from the Goethe University Frankfurt.
 During his studies he received a scholarship from the Studienstiftung des deutschen Volkes.
 At the same university, he received his Ph.D. in 1990 under the supervision of Horst Luckhardt and passed his habilitation ('venia legendi') in mathematics five years later.
 During the academic year 1996/1997 he was a visiting assistant professor at the University of Michigan.
 In 1997, he became an associate professor at Aarhus University where he worked until 2004.
 Kohlenbach is now a full professor at the Technische Universität Darmstadt.

 He is married to Gabriele Bahl-Kohlenbach with whom he has a daughter.

 In 2011, he received the prestigious Kurt Gödel Research Prize of the Kurt Gödel Society.
 He was an invited speaker at the 2018 International Congress of Mathematicians in Rio de Janeiro.
+In 2024, he was selected as the first ringbearer of the Ernst Zermelo Ring.